OsafuAugustine/TMSBrainApp0.1.0/README.md

 Required tools

 - Ensure that your machine has R (>=3.5.0) installed.
 Otherwise, download and install from https://cran.r-project.org/.
-- Ensure that "Rtools" is installed.
+- For Windows users, please ensure that "Rtools" is installed.
 Otherwise, download from https://cran.r-project.org/bin/windows/Rtools/rtools40.html.
 - Manually install R-INLA (version 21.11.22 or more recent) from its repository. (https://www.r-inla.org/download-install).

 Step 1.
 On R interface, install "devtools" package from CRAN repository.